Workshop presentation of Revolutionary Spirits by Finley K Foster, 2023 (Photo by Paul Fox)

 You can learn more about our development and selection process at our FAQ page and reach out to submissions@freshinktheatre.org with any questions.

-Click HERE to see all the opportunity breakdowns (also listed below) and application questions ahead of time (this helps you to prepare with ample time!)
+Click HERE to see all the opportunity breakdowns (also listed below) and application questions ahead of time.

 Wondering who will read your play?
-Click here to see our Reading Comittee!
+Stay tuned to meet the lovely humans on our Reading Comittee!

 This residency includes: